COMMENTARY :

 PCUS 1879, Rules of Discipline, XV-1

-When any member shall remove from one church to another, he shall produce satisfactory testimonials of his church-membership and dismission before he be admitted as a regular member of that congregation, unless the church Session has other satisfactory means of information.
+and dismission before he be admitted as a regular member of that congregation, unless the church Session has other satisfactory means of information.

 PCUS 1869 draft, Canons of Discipline, XV-1